 The Senior Pass has cost $10 since 1994.
 Until August 28, U.S. citizens and permanent residents who are 62 years or older can purchase the lifetime Senior Pass for $10.
 Previously purchased lifetime Golden Age or Senior Passes will be honored for the lifetime of the pass holder.

-The Senior Pass can be used at sites managed by the National Park Service, U.S. Fish and Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation, the U.S. Forest Service, and the U.S. Army Corp of Engineers.
+The Senior Pass can be used at sites managed by the National Park Service, U.S. Fish and Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation, the U.S. Forest Service, and the U.S. Army Corps of Engineers.
 Funds from passes are used to enhance the visitor experience and support priority projects and programs.

-The legislation requires that the price of the lifetime Senior Pass be the same as the general Annual Pass, which is currently $80.
+The legislation requires that the price of the lifetime Senior Pass be the same as the Interagency Annual Pass, which is currently $80.
 The legislation also introduces a new annual Senior Pass that can be purchased for $20.
 Seniors who purchase annual Senior Passes for four years can trade them in for a lifetime Senior Pass at no additional charge.

 The Senior Pass covers all entrance fees and standard amenity (day use) fees and may provide senior discounts for things such as tours or campsites.
 The pass also waives the entrance fee for travelling companions.
 At per-vehicle fee sites, the pass admits the pass holder and all passengers in a noncommercial vehicle.
 At a per-person fee site, the pass admits the pass holder and three other adults.
 Children under 16 are always admitted free.